michaelmeckl/Laser-Eye/Readme.md

 ### Requirements:
 Python 3.9 is recommended, but 3.8 and 3.7 should also work fine.

-This version uses d3dshot to capture screenshots. d3dshot tries to install pillow from source when installing with pip which might lead to some errors (about missing zlib headers).
-Because of this d3dshot needs to be installed manually:
-- download / clone the repo for d3dshot (https://github.com/SerpentAI/D3DShot)
-- change the pillow version in the pyproject.toml-file in the repo to the one that is currently installed on the system
-- then run `python -m pip install .` in the root folder of the downloaded repo to install d3dshot correctly

 For other requirements have a look at the [requirements.txt](requirements.txt).

 ### Generating an exe file for the tracking system: